 How to get started: We’ve written several articles that teach you everything you need to know about starting a blog, including…

 - The insanely simple guide to setting up a blog: Hosting, domains, themes… starting a blog seems confusing at first, but it’s actually quite simple.
 Just follow the steps in this article and you’ll have a new blog up in no time.

 - How to choose a profitable blog niche: How do you pick a niche?
-Should you pick passion or profits?
+Should you go for passion or profits?
 This article answers that question and elaborates on the most popular blog niche ideas.

-You can also sign up for our 100% free course, titled “How To Make Your First $1,000 Blogging.”
-It goes over both the basics and more advanced strategies, and you get access to the full slate of course materials as soon as you sign up.
+You can also download my free e-book, titled “How To Make Your First $1,000 Blogging.”
+It goes over both the basics and more advanced strategies, with insights drawn directly from my experience growing The Ways To Wealth.

-Pros and cons: Bookkeeping’s always in demand.
+Pros and cons: The fact that bookkeeping is always in demand make this one of the top side hustles.
 Clients keep you around for the long-term to maintain their books.
-You don’t have to leave home, yet you get the stability of a 9-5 job.
+You don’t have to leave home, yet you get the stability of a 9-5 day job.

 How to get started: As long as you’re decent with numbers and know your way around a computer, you don’t need a CPA or prior accounting experience to launch a bookkeeping hustle.